bcgov/devops-platform-workshops/openshift-201/resource-mgmt.md

 * If the memory allocated by all of the processes in a container exceeds the memory limit, the node Out of Memory (OOM) killer will immediately select and kill a process in the container.

-Resource request and resource limits should be defined for each container in either a Deployment, DeploymentConfiguration, StatefulSets, BuildConfigs, and CronJob.
-If requests and limits have not been defined, then you will find a `resources: {}` line for each container.
+Resource requests should be defined for each container in a Deployment, DeploymentConfig, StatefulSet, BuildConfig, or CronJob.
+CPU limits are not required and are generally best left unset for performance reasons.
+Memory limits are not required, but are still a good idea to set.
+If a container shows `resources: {}`, no resource requests or limits have been defined for that container.

 Let's create a deployment to test!